Uremic poisoning in Dogs

 Basics and possible causes

-Uremia is essentially a result of kidney dysfunction.
-The kidneys are vital organs that filter waste products from the blood and excrete them in the urine.
-When the kidneys can no longer perform their filtering function, these waste products accumulate in the blood, leading to poisoning.
+Uremia is essentially a consequence of renal dysfunction.
+The kidneys are vital organs that filter waste products from the blood and excrete them via urine.
+If the kidneys can no longer perform their filtering function, these waste products accumulate in the blood, leading to poisoning.

-Other causes can also include inflammatory diseases of the kidneys, such as glomerulonephritis, or obstructive problems, such as urinary stones.
-In some cases, uremia can also be caused by tumors or systemic diseases such as diabetes mellitus, which impair kidney function.
+Other causes can also include inflammatory kidney diseases, such as glomerulonephritis, or obstructive problems, such as urinary stones.
+In some cases, uremia can also be caused by tumors or systemic diseases like diabetes mellitus, which impair kidney function.

 Nutrition is a factor that should not be underestimated.
 A high-protein diet can put additional strain on the kidneys, especially in dogs that already suffer from kidney weakness.
 Certain medications can also negatively affect kidney function.